Katie Delahaye Paine, CEO & Publisher

 Bill Paarlberg, Editor of The Measurement Advisor

-Bill is a freelance creative, editor of The Measurement Advisor, and paints watercolors.
+Bill is a freelance creative, editor of The Measurement Advisor.
+He also teaches and paints watercolors.

 Why are we called Paine Publishing?